Yashsethi24/FIAM-Hackathon/README.md

 1. Clone this repository
 2. Navigate to the notebooks directory to view the analysis
 3. Check the presentations directory for project overview and results
+4. For large data files, follow the instructions in the "Large Data Files" section

 ## Requirements
 - Python 3.x
 - Jupyter Notebook
 - Required Python packages (to be listed)